Public Health Fact Sheet

 What is Scabies?

 Scabies is spread by direct skin-to-skin contact with infested individuals.
-It can also be acquired during sexual contact, or from contaminated undergarments and bedclothes.
+It can also be spread during sexual contact or from contact with contaminated undergarments, bedding, or bedclothes.

-- A red, itchy rash occurs at sites of burrows such as spaces between fingers, backs of hands, elbows, armpits, groin, breasts, umbilicus, penis, small of back and buttocks.
+- Red, itchy rash commonly found between fingers, backs of hands, elbows, armpits, groin, breasts, penis, small of back and buttocks.